danPoku/image_video_compression/README.md

 ## Contact

-For any questions or feedback, please contact Dan G. Poku at dan.gyinaye@gmail.com.
+For any questions or feedback, please contact Dan at dan.gyinaye@gmail.com.